F1 2024 Italian Grand Prix weather forecast - latest today from Monza

 Sunday, September 1: Race

-Race day is expected to mirror the weather of previous days, with a slight chance of rain, around 10 per cent, hanging over the 3pm local start time.
+Race day could see some rain, with around a 30 per cent chance of showers currently predicted at the 3pm local start time.

 However, it's important to note that these forecasts are subject to change.
 We will be updating you daily with the latest forecast, so be sure to check back in as the week progresses.